mebbert/VariantToolChest/README.md

 ### Introduction
 The Variant Tool Chest (VTC) is designed to be a tool chest for analyzing variants (particularly VCF files) and to be **easily extensible**.
-We hope you will incorporate your valuable tools/algorithms to VTC.
+We hope you l incorporate your valuable tools/algorithms to VTC.
 These tools/algorithms may be independently published or not.
 In either case, we want to build a well-integrated tool chest.
 Please see our BMC Bioinformatics paper (in